brainbot-com/ethevents/docs/tutorials/block-explorer.rst

 transactions.

-Now, you have seen how simple it is to create a block explorer with
-..
-TODO how many lines of code? eth.events and xxx lines of code.
+Now, you have seen how simple it is to create a block explorer with eth.events and 160 lines of code.
 You can find the finished application code
 `here <https://github.com/brainbot-com/ethevents/tree/master/docs/example-apps/simple-block-explorer>`__.